Listen to this article:

 Bird of Paradise

-- From the side angle with the right foot forward and knee bent, reach your right arm under the bottom thigh and your top arm up and over, bringing it behind the back, aiming to join the hands.
+- From a side angle with the right foot forward and knee bent, reach your right arm under the bottom thigh and your top arm up and over, bringing it behind the back, aiming to join the hands.

 - With the hands clasped (or holding a strap), look to your front foot and step your back foot forward next to the front foot.